 The community paramedicine HWPP has encompassed 20 projects in 14 communities across California.
-Fifteen projects are currently enrolling patients.
-Five of the original projects have closed.
-One project suspended operations in December 2017, but relaunched in June 2019.
+Fourteen projects are currently enrolling patients.
+Five of the original projects have closed and one has suspended operations.
+One project suspended operations in December 2017 but relaunched in June 2019.
 A map that displays the locations of projects that are currently enrolling patients can be found in Appendix A.

-This report addresses the 12 projects that were enrolling patients as of March 2019 plus the five projects that have closed and the one that was suspended.
-It covers all projects from the time they launched through March 2019.
+This report addresses the 14 projects that were enrolling patients as of March 2020 plus the five projects that have closed and the project that has suspended operations.
+It covers all projects from the time they launched.
 Launch dates for individual projects can be found in Table 1 on page 16.